BANANAS. HISTORY, POLITICS, AND VISUAL CULTURE

 - Artwork: Forensic Architecture, Disposition and the Memory of the Earth, 2022

 - Reading: Enloe, Cynthia.
-Bananas, Beaches and Bases.
-Making Feminist Sense of International Politics (Oakland: University of California Press, 1990).
+Bananas, Beaches and Bases: Making Feminist Sense of International Politics (Oakland: University of California Press, 1990)

-- Primary source: Jem Bendell, “Towards Participatory Workplace Appraisal: Report from a Focus Group of Women Banana Workers”, New Academy of Business, 2001.
+- Primary source: Jem Bendell, “Towards Participatory Workplace Appraisal: Report from a Focus Group of Women Banana Workers”, New Academy of Business, 2001

 - Artwork: Rachelle Mozman Solano, The Dying Cavendish, 2019

-- Reading: Shana Klein, “Seeing Spots.
-The Fever for Bananas, Land and Power” in Fruits of Empire (Oakland: University of California Press, 2020), 105-136.
+- Reading: Klein, Shana.
+“Seeing Spots: The Fever for Bananas, Land and Power” in The Fruits of Empire (Oakland: University of California Press, 2020), 105–136

-- Primary source: Banana Republic 1986 catalog cover https://twitter.com/jodyrosen/status/1102336146980376581
+- Primary source: Banana Republic 1986 catalog cover: https://www.secretfanbase.com/banana/cover-gallery/

-- Reading: Ali Berlow, “Why Bananas: Because they have a lot to say”, Curious Kitchen, 2021 and Chris Baraniuk, “The Secrets of Fake Flavors”, BBC, 2014.
+- Reading: Ali Berlow, “Why Bananas: Because they have a lot to say”, Curious Kitchen, 2021; and Chris Baraniuk, “The Secrets of Fake Flavors”, BBC, 2014

 - Primary source: United Fruit Company, A Short History of the Banana and a Few Recipes for Its Use, 1904.
 Recipes by Janet McKenzie Hill. https://library.ucsd.edu/dc/object/bb8059887z

-- Artwork: Daniela Kohn, La piel de la banana, 2021 and Leonardo González, From the series Cabbages and Kings, 2016-2018.
+- Artworks: Daniela Kohn, La piel de la banana, 2021 and Leonardo González, From the series Cabbages and Kings, 2016–2018